jonathanw82/myfavoritetune/README.md

 * Image carousel.
 I wanted to incorporate an image carousel, but at this stage I felt it did not give the flexibility I required.
 However, this carousel created by, Basic 3D Carousel In Pure JavaScript author [loveneet4](https://github.com/internwt/3d-slider) would be a great addition to my future project.

-* I felt it was a nice user experiance to leave previously searched for artist and number of albums on the page after the initial search had been cleared.

 ## Testing: